draescherl/draescherl.github.io/content/about.md

 +++

 ### Why write this blog ?
 I've come to a point where I'm confident enough in my capabilities as a developer to start writing about some projects I'm working on.
-The objective of this is to have a history of what I've worked on, a kind of personal documentation (because we always remember everything right).
+The objective of this is to have a history of what I've worked on, a kind of personal documentation (because we always remember everything, right ?).

 Hopefully you'll enjoy the content I'll be putting out, and maybe someone might learn a thing or two !